apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 #### Using Background Threads

 Plugin methods ordinarily execute in the same thread as the main interface.
 If your plugin requires a great deal of processing or requires a blocking call, you should use a background thread.
+It is important to note that any operations involving the UI, such as displaying alerts, changing colors, or performing other visual updates, must be executed on the main thread.

 For example: